Earn Handwriting CEUs online and refine your graphomotor intervention skills for pediatric practice.

 A child’s mastery of writing represents the culmination of so many crucial developmental skills: fine motor dexterity and coordination, visual processing, and visual motor coordination, to name a few.
-The skills underlying good writing ability are crucial to functioning in so many different areas, not merely graphomotor success; children who struggle with writing are likely to struggle in other areas as well.
+The skills underlying good writing ability are crucial to functioning in so many different areas, not merely graphomotor success; children with dysgraphia are likely to struggle in other areas as well.

 Moreover, around half of the average school day revolves around writing.
-Graphomotor abilities become closely tied to an overall sense of academic achievement.
-Difficulties in graphomotor skills can therefore significantly affect a student’s self-esteem or social status.
+Graphomotor skills become closely tied to an overall sense of academic achievement.
+Difficulties in graphomotor control can significantly affect a student’s self-esteem and social status.

-Given the importance of successful graphomotor achievement and its impact on development and educational success, there is a tremendous need for professionals to recognize the signs of graphomotor delay, identify the underlying cause of the child’s individual struggle, and provide targeted intervention to ensure each child’s mastery of graphomotor control and the underlying contributing foundational skills.
+Given the importance of successful graphomotor achievement and its impact on development and educational success, Theramoves’ handwriting continuing education courses, led by top presenters in the field, are extremely beneficial in providing effective ways for graphomotor intervention.
+CEU courses on handwriting for pediatrics highlight the signs of graphomotor delay, identify the underlying cause of the child’s graphomotor difficulties, and provide targeted graphomotor intervention strategies to ensure each child’s mastery of graphomotor control and the underlying contributing foundational skills.

 What are graphomotor skills?